-You can turn this on to aid in troubleshooting problems that may be related to the theme.
+You can turn this on to aid in troubleshooting problems that may be theme related.
 This will allow you to switch to a standard or different theme for your own session without affecting other users or the site theme.

 |Allow users to hide blocks|

 If enabled and supported by the selected theme, users can choose to move blocks to the side Dock.